Town Centre Strategy and Initiatives

 • Relevant Officers

 There is also the Safer Arun Partnership who bring together a number of agencies to jointly work to reduce crime and anti-social behaviour across the district.
-If you would like to know more about the Safer Arun Partnership, you can visit their webpage here.
+Find out more about the Safer Arun Partnership.

 In order to track the progress of actions being undertaken by the Town Centre Action Group, we have created 'Action Progress Tables' that are taken to each meeting to update the group.
 The layout of these has evolved as the group has developed, and is also dependent on what topics needed to be covered in the relevant meeting.
 Also taken to the meeting are updates on 'Tackling Antisocial Behaviour', these were previously included in the Action Progress Tables and are now attached as a seperate report.